 This past February, at St Johns Wood Library, we hosted a literary event that honors the contributions of African American Writers.
-This event was led by Sarah Ozo-Irabor (Books & Rhymes), Culture Critic & Co-host of iTunes No. 1 Literature Podcast; and Trenita Hodge, a fellow American living in London.
-We were able to engage in a lively discussion focusing on the works of well-known and less known writers.
+Our notable panelists were, Sarah Ozo-Irabor (Books & Rhymes), Culture Critic & Co-host of iTunes No. 1 Literature Podcast; and Trenita Hodge, a fellow American living in London.
+We were able to engage in a lively discussion focusing on the works of well-known and emerging known writers.
 This event gave us an opportunity to engage our community on the diverse American experience as it is presented in literature.

 To give a quick overview of African American Writing is first to acknowledge the different ways one can study this literature.
 From a historical, cultural, regional, or thematic angle — African American texts give insight into what it means to be a person whose heritage is tied to Africa.
 My approach has been to look at it from a historical point of view; first interrogating classic writers whose works are the foundation for understanding the relationship between an individual and their country.
 Then contemporary authors, these are unapologetic disruptors who probe the inner turmoil of their characters.
 Lastly, African immigrant literature – can be seen in the new voices asserting their presence in the American canon.
 From testimonial, essays, and memoirs to novels, poetry, and music- African American writers have helped us understand both the collective aspirations of a nation and the individual successes and struggles of its citizens.